-North Carolina holds nearly one-fifth (18%) of the nation's teachers certified by the National Board of Professional Teaching Standards.
+North Carolina holds 22.56% of the nation's teachers certified by the National Board of Professional Teaching Standards.
 This is more than any other state in the nation.
 Currently, 16% of Caldwell County Schools' teaching staff is NBPTS certified.